 R.E. is taught each week and follows the Sunderland agreed syllabus.

-French is taught in school and staff are receiving training to enhance our skills in this area.
+Spanish is taught in school and staff are receiving training to enhance our skills in this area.

 ‘Focus education’ documents and resources have been purchased in school and clearly set out the expectations for each year group in each of the foundation subjects.
 These are used by teachers to ensure the planning is pitched at the correct level for the children they are teaching and ensures progression of skills and knowledge across the whole school.